-To be honest, I’m not the most experienced traveller, but I’m totalling one year away in 7 different countries, so here’s a few tips I’ve collected along the way.
+To be honest, I’m not the most experienced traveler, but I’m totaling one year away in 7 different countries, so here’s a few tips I’ve collected along the way.

 1- Bags Within Bags (bag inception)

 Divide your stuff into smaller bags.
 Instead of throwing everything together in your backpack, get a bunch of plastic bags (everyone has tonnes of grocery store bags in their house) and organize your stuff so it’s easier to find.
 The bags also help keep the water off your things.
 For example, some of my bags are for:

 Notebook, sketchbook, pencils, and pens.